ln-nicolas/Exode/README.md

 take advantages from the clear and light Python's syntax.

-Once your Arduino connected to your device (computer, Rasberry Pi, smartphone ..) using a serial IO (usb/bluetooth), you'r now allowed to have remote interactions with your board.
+Once your Arduino connected to your device (computer, Rasberry Pi, smartphone ..) using a serial IO (usb/bluetooth), you're now allowed to have remote interactions with your board.

-You microcontroller become a simple slave, let your computer process the more complexe tasks.
+You microcontroller become a simple slave, let your computer process the most complex tasks.
 You may add artificial intelligence algorithm in your projects...

 ## Powerfull tools